 But it is possible to find the needle in the haystack.
 Here are the 3 things I always check before buying a new piece of clothing:

 - Take a close look at prints and patterns.

 1. The Garment’s Construction

 Before buying a garment, examine it carefully – and not only from the outside.
 The lining or inside of a piece of clothing says a lot about its quality.

 Always check the seams.
 Are they done properly?
 Do they break when pulling them gently apart?
 Is the hemline even and neat?
 Check the vertical lines.
 Are there any seams that hinder the natural movement of the garment?
 Also, take a closer look at the stitching.
 Does it look like somebody did it in a rush, without paying much attention?
 And don’t forget to check the buttonholes.
 Are there any loose threads?
 Or is the garment well-made in every detail?

 From my experience, a garment’s construction is the most important thing to check – even or especially when buying more expensive clothes.
-Price and brand name doesn’t guarantee good quality.
-Unfortunately, some premium and luxury brands produce ‘cheap’ products – at the cost of quality and at the expense of fashion workers in low-cost countries.
+Unfortunately, price and brand name doesn’t guarantee good quality.

 The alignment of patterns and the quality of prints have a considerable impact on how well-made a garment appears and how long it lasts.
 So again, check the seams.
 Is there an uninterrupted flow?
 Do both parts of the pattern align?
 The more attention to these details was paid, the more expensive a garment looks.